5 Ways Coronavirus Is Affecting State Government Contracts

-New Methods of Delivery
+New Methods of State Government Contract Delivery

 Remote Conferences

 Additionally, these remote conferences represent an excellent opportunity to refine your understanding of the bid you’re pursuing.
 They’re also a great way to begin a relationship with the RFP evaluators, which can further help your proposal stand out.
-By asking at least one (1) question in advance of your bid submission, you’re introducing your business name into the consciousness of the bid offeror early in the process.
-A thoughtful question asked with an enthusiastic attitude will create a positive impression for your organization.
+By asking at least one question before your bid submission, you’re introducing your business name into the consciousness of the bid offeror early in the process.
+A thoughtful question with an enthusiastic attitude will create a positive impression for your organization.
 This is your opportunity to convey your firm’s confidence, dedication and competence.
 Make sure you’re making the most of it!

 More Addenda Than Ever